Functions and pathologies of the anterior segment of the eye

 A secondary cataract, also known posterior capsule opacifcation, is the most common complication after cataract surgery.
-It happens in 3-50% of cases five years after cataract surgery, and is a result of the migration and proliferation of the epithelial cells that lead to a reduced visual acuity.
+It happens in 3-50% of cases five years after cataract surgery, and is a result of the migration and proliferation of the epithelial cells that lead to reduced visual acuity.

-Cataract surgery involves extracting the opacified crystalline lens, leaving empty the capsule containing it and replacing it with an intraocular lens.
+Cataract surgery involves extracting the opacified crystalline lens, leaving the capsule containing it empty and replacing it with an intraocular lens.
 The crystalline lens capsule is the fine transparent membrane surrounding it.
 To extract the cataract, we have to make a window in the anterior part of the capsule, leaving the posterior capsule intact in order to implant the lens.

 This capsule can opacify months or years after cataract surgery, leading to a secondary cataract.

-The most common symptoms of a secondary cataract are a reduction in visual acuity months or years after cataract surgery, which impedes both far and near vision, in addition to glare from the sun, car headlights at night and a reduction in the perception of colours.
+The most common symptoms of a secondary cataract are a reduction in visual acuity months or years after cataract surgery, which impedes both far and near vision; in addition to glare from the sun, car headlights at night and a reduction in the perception of colours.

-To restore the vision lost, an opening or window is made in the centre of the posterior capsule (capsulotomy) by using a YAG laser.
+To restore the vision lost, an opening or window is made in the centre of the posterior capsule (capsulotomy) using a YAG laser.

-Recovery of the vision is complete (if there aren't any further eye issues concerning the retina, optic nerve or cornea) and quick, with an improvement being seen in just a few hours.
+Visual recovery is complete (if there aren't any further eye issues concerning the retina, optic nerve or cornea) and quick, with an improvement being seen in just a few hours.
 After a few days, we perform a check-up to monitor the progress and an exam to assess the need (or lack thereof) for glasses.
 In any case, a capsulotomy will improve vision insofar as possible.

 Despite being a very safe procedure, some patients state that they see "floaters" in the following days, possible due to small residual fragments of the capsule that are usually reabsorbed and disappear in a few days, although in isolated cases this sensation may persist for a more extended period.